itssamuelrowe/binarystars/content/introduction/_index.md

 its advantages and disadvantages.
 Finally, we'll try to compare Java with other popular programming languages.

-You can download all the examples shown throughout the course from the following link.
+You can download all the examples shown throughout the book from the following link.

 https://www.github.com/itssamuelrowe/java-examples